 Virgin Australia have the following airlines as their primary partners for Velocity earn and redeem opportunities:

-- Singapore Airlines & SilkAir: for travel to Singapore and onto Asia, Europe and North America; effective immediately, you can now redeem your Velocity points for travel in First and Suites Class (instead of having to transfer them to KrisFlyer); from 31 August 2017, you will also be able to redeem your Velocity points for travel in Premium Economy (meaning that all classes are available for redemption)
+- Singapore Airlines & SilkAir: for travel to Singapore and onto Asia, Europe and North America; you can redeem your Velocity points for travel in all cabins

-- Etihad: to the Middle East and Europe; Velocity’s only partner that allows First Class redemptions but beware of the Etihad Airways Reward Seat Carrier Charge
+- Etihad: to the Middle East and Europe; beware of the Etihad Airways Reward Seat Carrier Charge; read how to use Velocity points for Etihad flights

 - Virgin Atlantic: long-haul travel to/from London and the US, Caribbean, Dubai and some Asia and African destinations.
 Read more in our guide to using Velocity Points for Virgin Atlantic award flights